hegde95/GAN-for-speech-spectrogram/README.md

 ## Methodology <br/>
 ### -- Data set: <br/>
 For this project we chose the RAVDESS [RAVDESS](https://zenodo.org/record/1188976#.Xq-sIvJKg5k) data set.
 The data set contains lexically-matched statements in a neutral North American accent spoken with emotions from anger, calm, disgust, fearful, happy, neutral, sad and surprised.
 The cleaned and re-arranged data can be found [here](https://drive.google.com/drive/folders/12o5dMpEHqxIb8Qm9yHZB0s9at2lw3KPM?usp=sharing).
-For this project, we chose to convert audio from "calm" to "anger" and "fearful".
+For this project, we chose to convert audio from "calm" to other emotions.
 The entire set of npz files can be found at this links:<br/>

 calm2surprised- [https://drive.google.com/uc?id=15HlogMsEX9juzL1j7HqweDQv9F5tJFuG](https://drive.google.com/uc?id=15HlogMsEX9juzL1j7HqweDQv9F5tJFuG)